Stories of Bigfoot, UFOs and more at Mile High Mystery Conference

 Sasquatch's footprint

 Dennis Pfohl and his family were walking near a remote lake in the High Country near Leadville.
-It was a holiday weekend of camping and keeping for the family in 2001.
+It was a holiday weekend of camping and jeeping for the family in 2001.
 Pfohl was looking for a place to fish with his wife and daughter trailing behind him.
 His daughter suddenly tripped and said, "Mom!
 I almost tripped in the hole."
 When Pfohl's wife examined the hole, she called for him.
 It wasn't a hole.
 Pfohl said it was a large human-like footprint that was more than 15 inches long.
 It was dented deep into the dirt.
-The grass was still popping up, a sign of the print still being fresh.
+The grass was still popping up, a sign of a fresh print.

 Girl on the trail

-In the summer of 2016, a man from Bailey was walking when he saw a girl in the middle of a trail in broad day light.
+In the summer of 2016, a man from Bailey was walking in the mountains when he saw a girl in the middle of a trail in broad day light.
 He ran away immediately.
 When he was asked why he ran, he paused and said that it was because she wasn't human.

 --